The Need For Tangible Consulting Services

 The most frustrating problems for a consultant are achieving good quality opportunities in the first place and then successfully demonstrating to a client why they need their service.
 We need to be able to demonstrate exactly what the service actually consists of and what the likely benefits will be.
 Indeed in many cases, clients will probably need to consider employing a consultant based upon trust and empathy alone and while these attributes may be important they are never enough of a foundation to base a sensible financial decision.
 A client needs to understand what your service is, how you would implement it, the internal resources their company will need, the likely positive and negative effects of the service, how long it will take to implement, how much it will cost, how they measure value.
 They need to understand precisely what you are going to do.

 If the client only receives a general proposal outlining objectives and service benefits, with little explanation of how the service will be implemented, then they will fear the consequences as we all fear things that we do not understand.
 The risk to them is far greater than most consultants realize.
-The result is that only 5 per cent of client opportunities with Global consulting firms are actually converted into consulting assignments.
+The result is that only 5 percent of client opportunities with Global consulting firms are actually converted into consulting assignments.
 With a tangible consulting service and a clearly targeted market you can expect to convert all of your client opportunities.

 Consider the following:

 If your consulting service is well designed, properly presented and has firm substance to it, then all that you should need to do is post it out to prospective clients for them to buy.
 If you need to spend a great deal of time worrying about your marketing process, then this usually means that there is something wrong with your service, or it is too general, meaning that there is too much competition for it.
 This is not just apparent with consulting services.
-The same principle applies with any product.
+The same principle applies to any product.

 Consider designing a product, which features your service.
 For example, it could be a software that you ultimately develop, a training program, a corporate structure, a book or business guide, a production or operations manual, or even a series of presentations or workshops.
 With these examples, it would always be much clearer for a client to understand exactly what they would be buying from you and how the service would work.